MicrocontrollersDev/MigratingToLatest/README.md

 # Migrating to Latest (1.19)

 This is a comprehensive guide on how to download Fabric and mods for it.
 It also provides direct links to many mods that you may find useful.
-**This guide will no longer be updated.
-If you would like to become a collaborator, feel free to reach out to me.
-You may also fork this project and continue developing on it (a small credit to me and contributors to this list would be nice too).**

 ## Introduction